eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.database.sqlview.md

 kind: TUTORIAL
 number: 1.3.2
 ---
-# Special Table -  SqlView
+# Daanse Tutorial - Database SQL View

 The SqlView Table is a special Table that is used to reference columns of an SQL Query.
 The differenxe to the ViewTable is that the SqlView Table is not a view in the Database, but it holds the SQLStatement inside the mapping.